Heinrich Bullinger: Historical

 Besides theological works, Bullinger also wrote some historical works of value.
 The "Tiguriner Chronik" is a history of Zürich from Roman times to the Reformation; others are a history of the Reformation and a history of the Swiss confederation.
 Bullinger also wrote in detail on Biblical chronology, working within the framework that was universal in the Christian theological tradition until the second half of the 17th century, namely that the Bible affords a faithful and normative reference for all ancient history.

 Letters

 There exist about 12,000 letters from and to Bullinger, the most extended correspondence preserved from Reformation times.
 He was called by German Reformation historian Rainer Henrich "a one-man communication system".

 Bullinger was a personal friend and advisor of many leading personalities of the reformation era.
-He corresponded with Reformed, Anglican, Lutheran, and Baptist theologians, with Henry VIII of England, Edward VI of England, Lady Jane Grey and Elizabeth I of England, Christian II of Denmark, Philipp I of Hesse and Frederick III, Elector Palatine.
+He corresponded with Reformed, Anglican, Lutheran, and Baptist theologians, with Henry VIII, Edward VI, Lady Jane Grey, and Elizabeth I (all from England), Christian II of Denmark, Philipp I of Hesse and Frederick III, Elector Palatine.